The Heptanesian poetry of the 19th century

 In Solomos’ composition, the foreign enemy of the Free Besieged is not only the army of the Ottoman besiegers.
 The worst enemy of all is hunger and other biological deprivations, which harden the survival and the resistance of the besieged population.
 Solomos (The Free Besieges, Ex.1, 3-4) describes the effect of food deprivation, which darkens the eyes, and speaks about the broken morale of the crying warrior: “Τα μάτια η πείνα εμαύρισε στα μάτια η μάνα μνέει, στέκει ο Σουλιώτης ο καλός παράμερα και κλαίει”.
 Furthermore, the survival of the Free Besieged is threaten by esoteric enemies, which are their own doubts and own fears, depleting their courage: “Σάλπιγγα κοψ’ του τραγουδιού τα μάγια με βία, Γυναικός, γέροντος, παιδιού, μη κόψουν την ανδρεία” (Solomos, The Free Besieges, Ex.3, 1-2).

-Firstly, there is great chronological distance between the poet and the historical events of the Lefkadiot revolt, which took place five centuries earlier.
-This lack of immediacy explains the lack of passion between Valaoritis’ composition and the Free Besieged by Solomos.
+Firstly, there is a significant temporal distance between the poet and the historical events of the Lefkadiot revolt, which occurred five centuries earlier.
+This lack of immediacy explains the lack of passion between Valaoritis’s composition and Solomos's "Free Besieged."
 Secondly, there is a deliberate intention not to tarnish the reputation of the ‘Franks’ to the Greek audience, at least by name.
-The 14th century ‘Franks’, who were in reality the Venetians, were those who protected the Ionian islands, which never came under Ottoman rule in later years.
-Furthermore, the 19th century ‘Franks’ (at least as they are named in contemporary Greek literature) are in reality the French.
-France not only took over the Ionian islands from the Venetians and prevented the Ottoman expansion, but also inspired the Greek scholars of the 19th century with the ideas of the French revolution.
-Such ideas were translated in Greek and disseminated to the Greek-speaking parts of the Ottoman empire, which finally led to the Greek War of Independence.
+The 14th-century ‘Franks’, who were in reality Venetians, were those who protected the Ionian islands, which never later came under Ottoman rule.
+Furthermore, the 19th-century ‘Franks’ (at least as they are named in contemporary Greek literature) are in reality the French.
+France not only took over the Ionian Islands from the Venetians and prevented Ottoman expansion, but also inspired 19th-century Greek scholars with the ideas of the French Revolution.
+Such ideas were translated into Greek and disseminated throughout the Greek-speaking parts of the Ottoman Empire, ultimately leading to the Greek War of Independence.

 Summary and conclusions

 Dionysios Solomos, Gerasimos Markoras and Aristotelis Valaoritis are typical representatives of the Heptanesian School.
-Their works follow distinct features of Heptanesian poetry, which were originally introduced by the eldest of the three, Dionysios Solomos.
+Their works exhibit distinct features of Heptanesian poetry, originally introduced by the eldest of the three, Dionysios Solomos.
 Such features include the use of patriotic thematology; the assimilation of local and rural traditions, particularly from Cretan literature and mainland Greek folk songs (e.g. the use of iambic 15-syllable verse); the assimilation of Western European traditions (e.g. the use of Italian rhyme); and finally, the communication of ideas associated with Western European Romanticism.
-In relation to the latter, Heptanesian poetry portrays idealised characters; it is written in rural daily-spoken language; it conveys the ideas of liberalism, it embarks on a philosophical quest to the human psyche; it borrows similes from natural phenomena and incorporates the forces of nature; and finally, it is characterised by deliberate segmentation.
+In relation to the latter, Heptanesian poetry portrays idealised characters; it is written in rural, daily-spoken language; it conveys the ideas of liberalism, it embarks on a philosophical quest to the human psyche; it borrows similes from natural phenomena and incorporates the forces of nature; and finally, it is characterised by deliberate segmentation.

 Bibliography

 Anastasiadou, A., 2000, ‘The 1880s generation.
 Prose – Poetry’, in Garantoudis, E. (ed.)
 Letters II: Modern Greek Philology (19th and 20th century).
-Modern Greek Literature (19th and 20th century).
+Modern Greek Literature (19th and 20th centuries).
 Study Manual, Patra: Greek Open University, 133-54.

 Beaton, R., 1996, An Introduction to Modern Greek Literature: Poetry and Prose, 1821-1992 , translated by Zgourou, M. and Spanaki, M., Athens: Nepheli

 Garantoudis, E., 2000, ‘The Heptanesian poetry of the 19th century.
-General Characteristics’, Garantoudis, E. (ed.)
+General characteristics’, in Garantoudis, E. (ed.)
 Letters II: Modern Greek Philology (19th and 20th century).
-Modern Greek Literature (19th and 20th century).
+Modern Greek Literature (19th and 20th centuries).
 Study Manual, Patra: Greek Open University, 29-58.

 Politis, L., 2003, The History of Modern Greek Literature, 13th edition, Athens: Morphotiko Idryma Ethnikis Trapezis.